 Language is at the heart of politics.
-Politicians release press statements to their constituencies every day, give speeches on the floor of Congress, and engage in debate with others at committee hearings.
+Politicians release daily press statements to their constituencies, give speeches on the floor of Congress, and engage in debate with others at committee hearings.
 All discourse is composed of two types of words: content and function.
 Content words reflect the substance of the discourse; these words convey ideas.
 Function words reflect the style of the discourse; these words reflect how the ideas are being conveyed.
-Categories of function words include pronouns and prepositions, whereas categories of content words can include concepts (nouns, adjectives) such as money and death ((Pennebaker, 2011)Pennebaker, 2011).
-The Linguistic Inquiry and Word Count software (LIWC; (LIWC; Pennebaker, Chung, Ireland, Gonzales, & Booth, 2007)Pennebaker, Booth, & Francis, 2007) was developed to analyze language along within these categories of words.
-The LIWC analyzes a language sample by computing word frequencies for words in 82 language categories.
+Categories of function words include pronouns and prepositions, whereas categories of content words can include concepts (nouns, adjectives) such as money and death (Pennebaker, 2011).
+The Linguistic Inquiry and Word Count software (LIWC; Pennebaker, Chung, Ireland, Gonzales, & Booth, 2007) was developed to analyze language for these types words by computing word frequencies for words in 82 language categories.
 See Table 1 for categories and examples.
-These function words have been linked to a variety of different constructs.
-Y. R. Tausczik and Pennebaker (2009)Tausczik and Pennebaker (2009) provided a review of more than 100 articles which established the link between language and psychological constructs such as honesty, group cohesion, and social status.
+Y. R. Tausczik and Pennebaker (2009) provided a review of more than 100 articles which established the link between language and psychological constructs such as honesty, group cohesion, and social status.
 These reviewed studies found pronouns and verb tense to be indicative of attentional focus.
 The use of first person pronouns indicated a self-focus and the use of third person pronouns indicated an others-focus, while verb tense indicates temporal orientation.
 Furthermore, plural third person pronouns were found to indicate greater social status and group cohesion.
 Language can also fluctuate in response to major events.
-Y. Tausczik, Faasse, Pennebaker, and Petrie (2012)Tausczik, Faasse, Pennebaker, and Petrie (2012) found an increase in the use of death, health, and anxiety words in blogs and new outlets following a swine flu outbreak as well as a decrease in positive emotion words.
-Fernandez, Paez, and Pennebaker (2009)Fernandez, Paez, and Pennebaker (2009) found an increase in the use of first person pronouns in writing responses from an American sample following 9-11 and an increase in the use of social words, third person pronouns, and cognitive processes in responses from a Spanish sample following the terrorist attacks in 2004.
+Y. Tausczik, Faasse, Pennebaker, and Petrie (2012) found an increase in the use of death, health, and anxiety words in blogs and new outlets following a swine flu outbreak, as well as a decrease in positive emotion words.
+Fernandez, Paez, and Pennebaker (2009) found an increase in the use of first person pronouns in writing responses from an American sample following 9-11, and an increase in the use of social words, third person pronouns, and cognitive processes in a Spanish sample following the terrorist attacks in 2004.

 These and other studies established how word frequencies could be used to explain psychological constructs in language.
-Pennebaker and King (1999)Pennebaker and King (1999) conducted several studies to establish the reliability and validity of the LIWC and to explore how language is related to larger psychological constructs.
+Pennebaker and King (1999) conducted several studies to establish the reliability and validity of the LIWC and to explore how language is related to larger psychological constructs.
 Using language samples from three different sources (psychiatric patients, college students, and psychological researchers), they found the overall reliability of the 82 categories to be .59.
-Then using the 15 categories with reliabilities greater than .60 and a sample of student writing assignments, factor analysis revealed four psychological constructs: Immediacy, Making Distinctions, The Social Past, and Rationalization.
+In a separate experiment, they discovered analyzed the most reliable categories with a factor analysis revealing four psychological constructs: Immediacy, Making Distinctions, The Social Past, and Rationalization.
 Whereas language categories give information about the frequency of word use, these constructs indicate different language styles reflecting underlying psychological processes.
 See Table 2 for formulas used to derive these factors.
-Pennebaker and King (1999)Pennebaker and King (1999) followed up on these initial studies to determine how these language factors related to motivation, personality, and demographic variables.
+Pennebaker and King (1999) followed up on these initial studies to determine how these language factors related to motivation, personality, and demographic variables.
 They found that Immediacy positively correlated with classroom participation, neuroticism, and agreeableness and negatively correlated with need for achievement, openness to experience, SAT verbal scores, and need for cognition.
 Making Distinctions was found to be positively correlated with classroom participation and negatively correlated with need for affiliation, extraversion, conscientiousness, and positive affect.